 Creating a Sense of Safety and Comfort

 Oli seemed to have go-to safe spaces around the house where he would prefer to stay.
-Positioning a folded dog blanket in these places (on the floor for a low bed) helped him navigate and rest comfortably.
+Positioning a dog blanket in these places on the floor for a low bed helped him navigate by smell/feel and rest comfortably.
 They were also easy to switch and wash.
 It was important to try and keep his world as clean as possible, especially in the early stages of healing.
 Eating and drinking were very messy business, with guidance and assistance required in early days.
 Using bathmats under dog bowls for a washable non-slip surface (and a sensory landing pad for navigation) helped immensely.
 See our post on keeping a (mostly) tidy home with dogs for more tips.

 We’ve phased out paper towels and disposable cloths at our place with the exception of the messiest pet messes, but for cleaning Oli’s face (eye goobers, gunk, slobber…) I made an exception.
 I used water-only baby wipes.
 They were a clean and gentle option that I was comfortable using around his eyes on my frequent wipe migration of eyes, face, mouth, chin, and the plastic shielding of his collar.

 I found myself baking a lot of treats, with a happy Oli resting nearby on a safe blanket listening to the familiar sounds of me rustling around the kitchen and smelling familiar smells.
 I went a little overboard and had a very full freezer!
 Random blind sniffing slowly became a treat tracking target lock.
 Very helpful for taking his weekly progress photos to email to the ophthalmologist.
 This is one of his final progress photos.
 Look at those beautiful big brown functioning peepers!